Migrate an application to Azure App Service and SQL Database

-- Step 6: Set up build and release pipelines.
-As a final step, Contoso sets up build and release pipelines to create the app, and deploys them to two separate web wpps.
+- Step 6: Set up build and release pipelines in Azure DevOps.
+As a final step, Contoso sets up build and release pipelines in Azure DevOps to create the application, and then deploys them to two separate web apps.

-Contoso admins select to create a SQL Database in Azure.
+Contoso admins decide to create an Azure SQL Database instance.

 They set the pricing tier to match their server and database needs.
 And they select to save money with Azure Hybrid Benefit because they already have a SQL Server license.

-After the instance is created, they open the database, and note details they need when they use the Data Migration Assistant for migration.
+They open the database and note the details they'll need when they use Data Migration Assistant for migration.